nikitakapoor1919/Blog-Application/README.md

 # Blog-Application using Nodejs, Handlebars and MongoDb
-Simple Chat Web Application using firebase as backend .Users can create account or login by gmail.You can send images and stickers while chatting.
+In this Social Blog Web Application you can send your views and posts publically on this platform and other people can review it by liking and commenting.

 # Follow These Steps